-- (b) Separate benefits of medical and hospital services must be furnished from the date of injury. - (c) If the worker is totally disabled and unable to work in any capacity for 21 days or longer, compensation must be paid retroactive to the first day of total wage loss, unless the worker waives the payment as provided in subsection (2)(b)(ii). - (2) (a) For the purpose of this section, except as provided in subsection (3), an injured a worker is not considered to be entitled to compensation benefits if the worker is receiving sick leave benefits, except that each day for which the worker elects to receive sick leave counts 1 day toward the 4-day waiting period. - (b) A worker who is entitled to receive retroactive compensation benefits pursuant to subsection (1)(c) but who took sick leave as provided by subsection (2)(a) may elect to either: - (i) repay the employer the amount of sick leave received; or (ii) waive the retroactive payment of benefits attributable - to any days or hours for which the worker received sick leave. - (3) Augmentation of temporary total disability benefits with sick leave by an employer pursuant to a collective bargaining agreement may not disqualify a worker from receiving temporary total disability benefits. - (4) Receipt of vacation leave by $\frac{1}{2}$ and $\frac{1}{2}$ worker may not affect the worker's eligibility for temporary total disability benefits."
+- (b) Separate benefits of medical and hospital services must be furnished from the date of injury. - (c) If the worker has a temporary total disability or a permanent total disability and is unable to work in any capacity for 21 days or longer, compensation must be paid retroactive to the first day of total wage loss unless the worker waives the payment as provided in subsection (2)(b)(ii). - (2) (a) For the purpose of this section, except as provided in subsection (3), an injured a worker is not considered to be entitled to compensation benefits if the worker is receiving sick leave benefits, except that each day for which the worker elects to receive sick leave counts 1 day toward the 4-day waiting period. - (b) A worker who is entitled to receive retroactive compensation benefits pursuant to subsection (1)(c) but who took sick leave as provided by subsection (2)(a) may elect to either: - (i) repay the employer the amount of sick leave received; or - (ii) waive the retroactive payment of benefits attributable to any days or hours for which the worker received sick leave. - (3) Augmentation of temporary total disability benefits with sick leave by an employer pursuant to a collective bargaining agreement may not disqualify a worker from receiving temporary total disability benefits. - (4) Receipt of vacation leave by an injured a worker may not affect the worker's eligibility for temporary total disability benefits."